 What This Section Really Tests

-- Main Idea Recognition – Understanding what the conversation or lecture is mostly about.
+- Main Idea Recognition – Understanding what the conversation, announcement, or academic talk is mostly about.

-- Supporting Details – Identifying examples, comparisons, or explanations.
+- Supporting Details – Identifying examples, explanations, facts, or important points.

-- Function / Purpose – Knowing why something was said (to suggest, agree, criticise, etc.).
+- Function / Purpose – Knowing why something was said, such as to suggest, explain, agree, disagree, or clarify.

 - Inference – Reading between the lines when the answer isn't directly stated.

-- Attitude & Tone – Catching whether the speaker sounds serious, sarcastic, uncertain, or enthusiastic.
+- Speaker Intent and Tone – Noticing whether the speaker sounds unsure, interested, concerned, helpful, or surprised.

-These skills reflect how real students process lectures at English-speaking universities, not perfect grammar, but active comprehension.
+These skills reflect how students listen in real academic and campus situations.
+The focus is not on perfect grammar, but on active understanding.

 Clever Tricks to Crack TOEFL Listening